Zoning Reform Discussions

 Direction to Planning Department

 On May 13th, the Commission gave direction to staff about which zoning reform options are off the table and which they are interested in investigating further.
-The Commission requested more information on options 3-5 from the Zoning Reform Spectrum handout, eliminating options 1 and 6-8 from further consideration at this time.
+The Commission requested additional information on options 3-5 from the Zoning Reform Spectrum handout, eliminating options 1 and 6-8 from further consideration at this time.

 Stay Informed about Next Steps